Get started with Italian for beginners using the award-winning Rosetta Stone App.

 Learning a language can be an experience that transforms your life.
 Not only does it open you to a world full of both professional and personal possibilities, but it also expands your thinking and can prime your confidence.
 As technology shrinks our world and we become members of a global community, the ability to learn a language becomes an essential part of how we interact and succeed.

 Perhaps you’ve hesitated to learn a new language because you’re worried about the time commitment.
 Or maybe you’ve heard it’s more difficult to learn a language as an adult.
-Set these common misconceptions about learning languages aside, because research suggests that your ability to learn a language is mostly a matter of practice—building confidence through speaking and contextualizing your learning.
+Set these common misconceptions about learning languages aside, because research suggests that your ability to learn a language is mostly a matter of practise—building confidence through speaking and contextualising your learning.

 After beginners have acquired basic words, short phrases, and their proper pronunciation, it will be a natural transition to learn the longer phrases that make up so much of everyday conversation.
 Rosetta Stone’s brief, 10-minute lessons are built in exactly this way, teaching the basics first, then moving onto longer phrases.
 This approach helps you acquire the skills to understand and be understood with confidence.